This is a kayak trail that presents a challenge – 11 miles, three lakes, two creeks and a canal, all in a loop you paddle counterclockwise.

 - The Florida Cow Camp at Lake Kissimmee State Park, open on weekends, is an entertaining living history exhibit.
 Here’s a guide to visiting Lake Kissimmee State Park from Florida Rambler.

 - For campers: Every one of the 60 Lake Kissimmee State Park campsites is shaded by oak hammock, and they are separated by vegetation to provide privacy.
-While my colleague Bob Rountree camped there during one visit, no fewer than four deer crossed behind his site and through a common area where the campfire ring is shared.
+While my colleague Bob Rountree camped there during one visit, no fewer than four deer crossed behind his site.
 Campsites are $20, including water and electric.

 - Want to really get away?
 There are two primitive camping sites you reach via a several mile hike.
 Primitive campsites are available for $5.
 Day use is $5.